Angel-Shah/PongGame/README.md

 3. Open the "Game" folder and open the .exe file named "pong.exe" to run the game

 NOTE: an error message may pop-up when opening and closing the "pong.exe" file, just click 'ok' and the program should still run smoothly
+NOTE: For best experience, use application in fullscreen mode

 # **To run Pong Game on other OS:**
 1. Download the latest version of Python from [Python.org](https://www.python.org/)
 2. Download a Python IDE such as Pycharm
 3. Download the Zip file from this repository and extract it
 4. Open the extracted folder in the Python IDE and run the "pong.py" file

+NOTE: For best experience, use application in fullscreen mode

 # Unit Testing